tc39/notes/es7/2016-05/may-24.md

 MS: Log growth is not spec compliant, but not useful for the sorts of programs this is intended.

-SG: for the spec, there is no such thing as half compliance.
+SYG: for the spec, there is no such thing as half compliance.

 DH: has a programmer, are you going to use these features that sometimes work, or will you fall back to a loop?

-SG: It is useless to talk about anything with space, the spec assumes infinite stack space, is this a well defined spec question?
+SYG: It is useless to talk about anything with space, the spec assumes infinite stack space, is this a well defined spec question?

 DH: Perfect is the enemy of the good.
 Literature on this requires a complete cost model with a lots of complex formal semantics detail.
 We don't want this in ecma262, too complex.
 We can specify this morally.
 We don't have to be mathematical here.